elms1990/many-faced-view/README.md

 Features:
 - 8 different states: content, loading, empty, error, extra1, extra2, extra3, extra4
 - in and out transition customization
-- View swap method: adding and removing then from hierarchy (default) or keeping all state views inside the layout.

 # XML Declaration